itesdahl/RIFF120/README.md

 ## Some tentative information about the design and build:

-- Max printable area 120x120x150, (X restricted by toolhead width)
+- Max printable area 120x120x170, (X restricted by toolhead width)
 - 2020 extrusions
 - Orange Pi Zero SBC (use any SBC with 3-4 USB ports)
 - Controller card(s) with a total of 5 stepper drivers
 - MGN 12H rails/carriage X
 - 10mm rods and bearings on Y
 - 8mm rods and bearings on Z
-- Corexy
+- CorexyM
 - Klipper firmware
 - Dual z steppermotors (z-tilt functionality)
 - Sensorless homing on X and Y